 Browns Ferry Nuclear Plant

-Browns Ferry is TVA’s first and largest site with three boiling water reactors producing about 10 percent of TVA’s total generation capacity.
-In 2014, Browns Ferry was the second-largest power producer in the United States.
+Browns Ferry is TVA’s first and largest nuclear power plant, with three boiling water reactors producing about 20 percent of TVA’s total generation capacity.
+Browns Ferry is TVA’s top generating asset and is also the second-largest nuclear power producer in the United States.

-Located on 840 acres beside Wheeler Reservoir near Athens, Ala., the Browns Ferry Nuclear Plant is one of the most powerful in TVA’s generating portfolio.
-When the plant opened in 1974, its three boiling-water reactors were the first in the world capable of producing more than 1,000 megawatts—or 1 billion watts of power.
+Located on 840 acres beside Wheeler Reservoir near Athens, Ala., Browns Ferry generates enough electricity to meet the energy needs of more than 2 million homes and businesses in the Tennessee Valley.
+At the time Unit 1 started commercial operation in 1973, Browns Ferry’s three reactors were the first in the world capable of producing more than 1,000 megawatts—or 1 billion watts of power.

 How Browns Ferry Works